-Are you arriving by car or train from Russia?
+Are you arriving by car from Russia?

 Ensure smooth passage through Customs when you return.
 Read our guidance in advance.